2026

 Jaewook Lee

-European Union Politics Online First
+European Union Politics Vol. 27, No. 1

 This study shows how automation and globalization jointly fuel Euroskepticism.
 Using European Social Survey data, it finds that routine-task workers in export-exposed sectors are especially prone to oppose the EU when they perceive society as unfair and favor redistribution.